MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/oidc-1-0-authentication.md

 [!INCLUDE[appliesto-xxx-xxx-xxx-SUB-xxx-md](../includes/appliesto-xxx-xxx-xxx-SUB-xxx-md.md)]

-OpenID Connect (OIDC) 1.0 is a modern authentication protocol that makes it easy to integrate applications and devices with your organization's identity and authentication management solutions to better meet your evolving security and compliance needs.
+SharePoint Server Subscription Edition now supports OpenID Connect (OIDC) 1.0 authentication protocol.
+OIDC 1.0 is a modern authentication protocol that makes it easy to integrate applications and devices with your organization's identity and authentication management solutions to better meet your evolving security and compliance needs.

 In SharePoint 2019 and prior versions, SharePoint Server supported three types of authentication methods:

 1. Windows authentication (NTLM, Kerberos, etc.)
 2. Forms-based authentication
 3. SAML 1.1-based authentication

-SharePoint Server Subscription Edition now supports OIDC 1.0 authentication protocol.
-OIDC is a modern authentication protocol that makes it easy to integrate applications and devices with your organization's identity and authentication management solutions to better meet your evolving security and compliance needs.

 With this new capability, you can now set up an OIDC-enabled `SPTrustedIdentityTokenIssuer` that works with a remote identity provider to enable OIDC authentication.